Nicour/image-repository/README.md

 # HOW TO RUN THE APP

 + Clone the repo
-+ in the root folder run: npm install
++ In the root folder run: npm install
++ In the root folder paste the .env file that you will find in the Application
-+ in the root folder run: npm run start
++ In the root folder run: npm run start

 The app runs on port 5000